jsmall16/Small-Python-Portfolio/NERStreamlitApp/README.md

 # 🎤 Taylor Swift's Lyrical Legacy: Custom NER + Visual Insights 🎤
 ![TSPIANO](maxresdefault.jpg)

 **Calling all Swifties!** This interactive Streamlit app combines Natural Language Processing (NLP) and data visualization to explore the storytelling evolution of one of the greatest lyricists of our time.
-This app uses spaCy to implement custom Named Entity Recognition (NER) on Taylor Swift’s lyrics and provides album-based analytics, such as total word counts, to examine lyrical trends.
+This app uses spaCy to implement custom Named Entity Recognition (NER) on Taylor Swift’s lyrics, and also provides album-based analytics to examine lyrical trends.

 ---